Lakeside Memorial Golf Course

 Lakeside Memorial Golf Course is a golf course located in Stillwater, Oklahoma.

+History

 Lakeside was opened in 1945 by architect and Oklahoma State University golf coach Labron Harris.
 It served as the home course for the 10-time national champion Oklahoma State University Men's Golf Team for almost 50 years until the opening of Karsten Creek Golf Club in 1994.
 Lakeside is currently owned and operated by the City of Stillwater.

 Labron Harris, OSU golf coach and South Central PGA president, served as Head Golf Professional until 1974.
 Lakeside has been the home course and training facility for many notable PGA Tour, LPGA Tour, and prominent amateur players.
-Some of the world's most important golf trophies have been on display in the golf shop: the US Amateur, the British Amateur, the team NCAA Championship, the individual NCAA Championship, the Walker Cup, Western Amateur, PGA Championship, American Cup, and World Cups have occupied positions of prominence on the modest mantel alongside less imposing trophies from tournaments such as the Oklahoma Open and Oklahoma Amateur.
+Some of the world's most important golf trophies have been on display in the golf shop: the U.S. Amateur, the British Amateur, the team NCAA Championship, the individual NCAA Championship, the Walker Cup, Western Amateur, PGA Championship, American Cup, and World Cups have occupied positions of prominence on the modest mantel alongside less imposing trophies from tournaments such as the Oklahoma Open and Oklahoma Amateur.

 In 1998, architect Tripp Davis renovated Lakeside to its current layout.
 The golf course stretches over 6,756 yards, with SR 1020 bentgrass putting surfaces, Tifway 419 bermuda fairways, and tee boxes with a mixture of zoysia and Tifway 419 bermuda.
 The golf course wanders through mature blackjack oaks in the gentle rolling hills of north central Oklahoma.
 Lakeside is consistently ranked as one of the top public golf courses in the state of Oklahoma by Golf Digest magazine.
 Lakeside was the recipient of the 2011, 2012, and 2014 South Central PGA Youth Player Development Awards and the 2013 South Central PGA Merchandiser of the Year Award.